Jensen-KaiW/resume/README.md

-# is201
+# Resume
-This is a project I created for my IS 201 class
+This is a resume I created using Start Bootstrap, html, and css.